 • What’s your most significant accomplishment here?
 Why?

-In short, the best sales leaders we know exhibit deep awareness.
+In short, the best sales managers exhibit deep awareness.
 They know themselves, their internal customers, their external customers, and the true reason for the organization’s existence.
-Only then can they focus on other essential components of leadership like developing the right metrics, coaching properly, and sales process improvement.